Mozer/wav2lip_extension/README.md

 ## News
+- 2024.01.17 - Keeping model in memory between generations is now saving 0.60s of loading time.
+No changes in VRAM usage are visible, Windows resource monitor still shows same amounts.
+Updated file in Extras: wav2lip_module.py
 - 2024.01.14 - Memory optimisation: now it requires just ~1 GB of VRAM or RAM to run it.
 I changed wav2lip_batch_size from 1024 to 16, and face_det_batch_size from 16 to 4.
 Almost no trade offs in speed.
-Update file in Extras: server_wav2lip.py
+Updated file in Extras: server_wav2lip.py
 - 2024.01.13 - fixed VRAM memory leak: CUDA buffers were not emptied after each generation, eating vram and slowing down each generation.
-Update file in Extras: wav2lip_module.py
+Updated file in Extras: wav2lip_module.py
 - 2024.01.11 - fixed crashing when face is not found.
-Update file in Extras: https://github.com/Mozer/wav2lip/blob/master/wav2lip_module.py
+Updated file in Extras: https://github.com/Mozer/wav2lip/blob/master/wav2lip_module.py
 - 2024.01.01 - bug fixes, paths for linux
 - 2023.12.24 - faster-whisper STT (speech recognition) is now supported (CPU and GPU are both fast)
 - 2023.12.23 - XTTSv2 is now supported, it has amazing TTS quality